 The Company has established the Support Center Annual Incentive Plan to provide annual cash incentive compensation to executives in its corporate offices (the "Support Center").
-The graphic below illustrates the weighting of the metrics and the calculation of the objective component of the 2020 Annual Incentive Plan.
+The graphic below illustrates the weighting of the metrics and the calculation of the objective component of the Annual Incentive Plan.

-This plan sets a threshold, target, and maximum level for each of these metrics applicable to all executive officers, and the amounts paid are based on the actual results achieved by the Company.
+This plan sets a threshold, target, stretch and maximum payout level for each of these metrics applicable to all executive officers, and the amounts paid are based on the actual results achieved by the Company.
 The targets are set for the year by the Compensation Committee based on recommendations from the CEO and the Chief Financial Officer and are communicated to executives at the beginning of each year.
+For 2021, the Committee determined to (i) revise the threshold payout level to 50% of target rather than 80% of target given the continued uncertainty in 2021 and to ensure employees are properly incentivized throughout the year even when the Company's performance is lower than expected, and (ii) add a stretch level to reward employees when the Company exceeds target performance but does not achieve the very challenging maximum performance targets.
+The Committee also determined to place greater weight on Adjusted EBITDA which for 2021 had a 70% weighting than same store sales which had a 30% weighting for 2021.

-The threshold, target and maximum criteria and actual fiscal year ended December 27, 2020 results for Same Store Sales and Adjusted EBITDA are as follows.
+The threshold, target, stretch and maximum criteria and actual fiscal year ended December 26, 2021 results for Adjusted EBITDA and Same Store Sales are as follows